emilylordahl/senna_challenge/README.md

-# SENNA Code Challenge
-Written by Emily Lordahl
-June 25, 2015
+A simple app to retrieve Twitter follower count based on a searched Twitter handle.

 ## To Use
-Unzip the packaged file attached to my email, which contains files needed to run this app.
-Move the files to a location on your computer you will remember.
+Fork this repo and clone it to your local machine.

-In the command line, navigate to that location/root file of the app and run `npm install` from the command line.
+From the command line, navigate to the location/root file of the app and run `npm install`.
 This should download the dependcencies needed to run this app.

-Once this process has successfully completed, run `nodemon` (if you have it installed) or `node server.js` from the root directory to start the server.
+Once this process has successfully completed, if either `nodemon` or `node` is already installed on your system, run `nodemon` or `node server.js` from the root directory to start the server.
+Otherwise, you will need to install `node` before starting the server.

 Visit `http://localhost:3000/` in Chrome to view the app.